Wong Chin Huat: Press activism

-Wong cut his teeth as a political columnist and freelanced writer for Nanyang Siang Pao from 1998 to 2001.
+Wong cut his teeth as a political columnist and freelance writer for Nanyang Siang Pao from 1998 to 2001.
 Together with over 90 other writers, Wong quit writing for all the four major Chinese-language national dailies in May 2001 when the Malaysian Chinese Association (MCA) forcibly took over the Nanyang Press (controlling Nanyang Siang Pao and China Press) with the tacit help of Sin Chew Media group (controlling Sin Chew Daily and Guang Ming Daily).
 The group later formed the Writer Alliance for Media Independence (WAMI), which Wong became its chairperson since 2006.

 Due to his opposition to the monopoly, with Sin Chew boss Tiong Hew King now controlling all the four major Chinese-language national dailies, Wong and his colleagues like Tang Ah Chai are constantly blacked out by these dailies especially Sin Chew Daily.
 Wong's news reappears in Tiong's newspapers after his arrest in 2009.

 On the eve of the 1999 general elections, Wong and a few other writers like Teoh Kian Hoon, Fong Wai Foong, Teh Hoon Seng, Lee Wing Keat and the late Ng Boon Jieh launched a trilingual declaration of citizen awareness titled "People are the Boss", using simple business language to explain the concept of democracy.
 Formulated to counter Dr Mahathir's argument that people should be thankful to the government, the concept is now widely used ten years later, even by Barisan Nasional leaders.